cmahnke/ric-unknownartist/content/post/fritz-neumann-watercolour-paintings/index.md

 ---
 # Another clue

 After receiving the news that Fritz Neumann (1928-2014) is not our Fritz Neumann, it was time to re-examine possible candidates.
 An interesting new clue was [this offer](https://www.kleinanzeigen.de/s-anzeige/8-gemaelde-aquarelle-fritz-neumann-1928-2014-berlin/2807167569-240-1236) on classifieds (formerly ‘eBay Kleinanzeigen’).
-In the ad dated 08.07.2024, 8 paintings (watercolours) by a Fritz Neumann are offered, the signature is very similar to that of the prints by ‘our’ Fritz Neumann...
+In the ad dated 08.07.2024, 8 paintings (watercolours) by a Fritz Neumann are offered, the signature is very similar to that of the prints by ‘our’ Fritz Neumann.
+And there also is a [known painting](/post/fritz-neumann-charlottenburg) of the [Charlottenburg Palace](https://en.wikipedia.org/wiki/Schloss_Charlottenburg) by our Fritz Neumann...

 Here is the text of the advert: